k-a-webdev/ToDoAppJS/README.md

 * __JS__
 \
 \
-This site is not responsive yet.
+This site is responsive.
 There I manipulated the DOM and local storage. \
 All list items are stored in localStorage and you can see them after page reload. \
 [Link on this website](https://k-a-webdev.github.io/ToDoAppJS/)
 ![Preview photo](Preview.png)